An obstetric brachial plexus palsy injury can have a lifelong impact on many aspects of a child’s life.

 Physical

-Daisy sustained damage to nerves C5, C6 and C7 in her right arm during her birth.
-Physiotherapy was started almost immediately after birth followed by a nerve transfer operation and shoulder release procedure at age 5 months.
-Afterwards she was put in a plastic splint, for 6 weeks, which held the arm at a right angle to her torso, making it difficult for her mum to wash and dress her.
+Daisy sustained damage to nerves C5, C6, and C7 in her right arm during her birth.
+Physiotherapy was started almost immediately after birth, followed by a nerve transfer operation and shoulder release procedure at age 5 months.
+Afterward, she was put in a plastic splint for 6 weeks, which held the arm at a right angle to her torso, making it difficult for her mum to wash and dress her.

 Her mother recalls that Daisy cried a lot as a baby and did not sleep well.
 Daisy learned to sit but she never crawled as she couldn’t bear weight on her arms so she bum shuffled.
 She did not walk until she was 15 months old.